 The natural storage and movement of water can result in the flooding of properties not normally inundated by water.
 The Federal Emergency Management Agency (FEMA) has produced maps for the entire country that classify the risk of flooding in communities and identify areas of high risk as special flood hazard areas (SFHA).
 These areas have a risk of flooding 1% in any given year.
 The maps also identify low to moderate risk within communities.
 It is important to remember that in these areas flood risks vary from property to property even in the same neighborhood.

 Flood Information Line 8:00 a.m. - 5:00 p.m.

 Digital Flood Insurance Rate Map Update

 FEMA recently completed a multi-year study in cooperation with Volusia County and the Incorporated areas to re-examine flood zones and develop detailed digital flood hazard maps.
-This study employing new data and the most technically advanced modeling established base flood elevations that were published in the Federal Register, (Volumn 76, Number 193 dated October 5, 2011), The effective date of the new DFIRMs could be 2013.
+This study employed new data and the most technically advanced modeling established base flood elevations that were published in the Federal Register, (Volume 76, Number 193 dated October 5, 2011).
+The effective date of the new DFIRMs was February 19, 2014.

-Once the maps become effective, some property owners may change flood zones.
-Any property owner can use the Volusia County Flood Map Viewer or the Ormond Beach FEMA FIRM maps listed below to determine the current and proposed flood zone for their property.
+Now that the maps have become effective, some property owners may have changed flood zones.
+Any property owner can use the Volusia County Flood Map Viewer or the Ormond Beach FEMA FIRM maps listed below to determine the current flood zone for their property.

 Click INDEX to determine your property location and identify the map number pertaining to your property.